 Learning Assistants (LA’s) are motivated undergraduate students who serve as learning coaches and mentors for students, while supporting instructors with teaching-related tasks.
 LA’s are assigned to a particular course, and they work closely with instructors to provide challenging and meaningful learning experiences for enrolled students.

 If your course has an LA assigned to it, contact information should be listed on your syllabus.
 Many LA’s hold office hours, and those should be listed on the syllabus as well.
 If your LA holds office hours during Tutoring Sessions, you may benefit from both your assigned LA and other LA’s who are typically on call during college-wide tutoring hours (see Tutoring Sessions on this site).

-What kind of help can I expect of my LA?
+What kind of help can I expect from my LA?

 Your course instructor determines what, exactly, your LA will do.
-Most often, LA coaches assist in explaining course concepts, providing feedback on assignments, helping teams get organized for large projects, and helping students get started on challenging problems and assignments.
-Typically, LA tech support/graders assist with setting up virtual labs, grading and providing feedback, and trouble-shooting problems with course technologies.
+Most often, LA’s assist in explaining course concepts, providing feedback on assignments, helping teams get organized for large projects, and helping students get started on challenging problems and assignments.
+They may also assist with setting up virtual labs, grading and providing feedback, and trouble-shooting problems with course technologies.

 Do I have an opportunity to provide feedback to my LA?

 Students are asked to provide feedback to LA’s during the semester.
 You will receive emails inviting you to complete these evaluations.

 What are the qualifications for a student to become an LA?